-It is true that front line police have told Ministers that stop and search is a vital tool to crack down on violent crime.
-I was very interested to learn that in the last year, stop and search removed over 11,000 weapons from the streets and resulted in over 74,000 arrests.
+It is also true that front line police have told ministers that stop and search is a vital tool to crack down on violent crime.
+I was very interested to learn that in the year prior to the publication of the Beating Crime Plan, stop and search removed over 11,000 weapons from the streets and resulted in over 74,000 arrests.
 I believe the police must be empowered to keep communities safe and tackle the most dangerous offenders in communities across the country.

 SVROs will provide police officers personalised powers to target those already convicted of certain knife offences, meaning that known criminals who pose the greatest risk could be stopped at any time.